SafeCo/instagram-clone/README.md

 ## How to Use
 - User authentication - Users can sign in and sign up from the login page
 - Logout - After logging in there is a logout button on the right side of the home page next to the users profile picture.
+If the screen width is below 768px the logout button instead appears in the profile page next to the 'Edit profile' button.
 - Make a post- In the navbar there is a plus button, by clicking this a modal will pop up.
 Simply select a picture add a caption and click "Post" on the top right of the modal.
 To exit the modal just click the dark background.
 - User profile- To view your profile click on your profile picture in the Navbar.
 - Edit profile- To add a profile picture and bio go to your profile page and click on the 'Edit profile' button.
 Once you select a profile picture you can edit the picture by zooming in and dragging the picture.
 Once you are happy with the picture click continue, provide a bio (optional) and click continue.
+- Delete posts- In the homepage find you post, click the '...' button on the top right of the post to open the options modal and click delete.
+The delete option only appears on your own posts.
+Please note none of the other options listed have been implemented.
+- View comments- click the speech bubble icon in a post to open the view comments modal, alternatively if the amount of comments on a post exceed three the 'View all comments' option appears, clicking on this would also open the view comments modal.

 ## Lessons Learned